-- Top level expectations: - For all: - Excellence in teaching based on a distinct teaching philosophy and resulting in extraordinarily successful teaching and learning outcomes - Leadership in support of teaching and learning - For teaching professor: - The above plus peer reviewed dissemination of scholarship relevant to teaching and learning - Teaching-excellent-lecturer - For all (senior lecturer and teaching professor): - Achievement of excellence in instruction - Documentation of extraordinarily successful teaching and learning outcomes.
+- Top level expectations: - o For all: - Excellence in teaching based on a distinct teaching philosophy and resulting in extraordinarily successful teaching and learning outcomes - Leadership in support of teaching and learning - o For teaching professor: - The above, on a sustained level of excellence, plus academic or professionally peer reviewed dissemination of scholarship that supports teaching and learning.

+Teaching-excellent-lecturer

+- For all (senior lecturer and teaching professor): - o Achievement of excellence in instruction - o Documentation of extraordinarily successful teaching and learning outcomes.
 The case for teaching excellence is grounded in a sophisticated teaching philosophy. - Student learning outcomes (e.g., at course, program levels).
 Documentation includes (but is not limited to): - Student input into teaching (e.g., student evaluations) - Documented student learning - Distinct teaching philosophy.
-Documentation includes (but is not limited to): - Teaching philosophy statement - Reflection on input from student learning outcomes, student evaluations, and peer evaluations - For teaching professor: - Record of publicly disseminated and peer reviewed scholarship in teaching - And also (one of these areas): - Excellent achievement in course or curricular development - In addition to producing effective course and curricular products, shows evidence of having disseminated ideas locally or internally (for senior lecturer)//within the profession or generally (for teaching professor) through administration, mentoring, publication, presentation, or other means

-- Excellent achievement in mentoring and advising - Mentoring and advising (of students) is characterized by a scholarly approach - High accomplishments of students mentored or advised are consistently linked to the influence of mentor, demonstrating impact - Scholarly and reflective approach to mentoring and advising is documented [locally or internally (for senior lecturer)//within the profession or generally (for teaching professor)] - Excellent achievement in service in support of teaching and learning - Course coordination, training of other faculty, support of student learning experiences, support of community in area of expertise, etc. - Scholarly and reflective approach to service in support of teaching and mentoring and advising is documented [locally or internally (for senior lecturer)//within the profession or generally (for teaching professor)] - Service-satisfactory-lecturer ranks - University citizenship: - Routine department expectations - Chair's determination that service is more than mere participation - Discipline and community: routine, required, or expected
+Documentation includes (but is not limited to): - Teaching philosophy statement - Reflection on input from student learning outcomes, student evaluations, and peer evaluations - o For teaching professor8: - Record of publicly disseminated and peer reviewed scholarship which supports teaching. - Excellence is sustained over time. - o And also (one of these areas): - Excellent achievement in course or curricular development - In addition to producing effective course and curricular products, shows evidence of having disseminated ideas locally or internally (for senior lecturer)//within the profession or generally (for teaching professor) through administration, mentoring, publication, presentation, or other means - Excellent achievement in mentoring and advising - Mentoring and advising (of students) is characterized by a scholarly approach - High accomplishments of students mentored or advised are consistently linked to the influence of mentor, demonstrating impact - Scholarly and reflective approach to mentoring and advising is documented [locally or internally (for senior lecturer)//within the profession or generally (for teaching professor)] - Excellent achievement in service in support of teaching and learning - Course coordination, training of other faculty, support of student learning experiences, support of community in area of expertise, etc. - Scholarly and reflective approach to service in support of teaching and mentoring and advising is documented [locally or internally (for senior lecturer)//within the profession or generally (for teaching professor)]

+Service-satisfactory-lecturer ranks

+- University citizenship: - o Routine department expectations - o Chair's determination that service is more than mere participation - Discipline and community: routine, required, or expected